liuzhousi/FPGC4/Documentation/docs/progress.md

 - Maybe pipelining
 - Maybe DMA controller
 - Maybe SDRAM for framebuffer (shared between CPU and GPU) and use framebuffer rendering
+- Optimize SPI to SDRAM by using one (two including size) big sequential read